Jimmy Cliff: 2000 to 2025

 In 2001, Cliff became an inaugural member of the Independent Music Awards' judging panel to support independent artists.
-In 2002, Cliff released the album Fantastic Plastic People in Europe, after first providing free downloads using p2p software.
-This album featured collaborations with Joe Strummer, Annie Lennox, and Sting as well as new songs that were very reminiscent of Cliff's original hits.
-In 2004, Cliff completely reworked the songs, dropping the traditional reggae in favour of an electronic sound, for inclusion in Black Magic.
-The album also included a recording of "Over the Border" with Joe Strummer.
-Cliff performed at the closing ceremony to the 2002 Commonwealth Games and in 2003, his song "You Can Get It If You Really Want" was included in the soundtrack to the film, Something's Gotta Give.
-He also appeared in July 2003 at the Paléo Festival in Nyon, Switzerland.
-The Jamaican government under P. J. Patterson honoured Cliff on 20 October 2003, by awarding him The Order of Merit, the nation's fourth-highest honour, in recognition of his contributions to the film and music of Jamaica.
-Cliff and Mervyn Morris are the only currently living figures from the arts to hold this distinction and Cliff is the only living musician to do so.
+In 2002 he released the album Fantastic Plastic People in Europe, after first providing free downloads using p2p software.
+This album featured collaborations with Joe Strummer, Annie Lennox, and Sting, as well as new songs that were reminiscent of Cliff's original hits.
+In 2004, Cliff completely reworked the songs, dropping the reggae in favour of an electronic sound, for inclusion in Black Magic.
+The album also included a recording of "Over the Border" with Strummer.
+Cliff performed at the closing ceremony to the 2002 Commonwealth Games.
+In 2003, "You Can Get It If You Really Want" was included in the soundtrack to the film Something's Gotta Give.
+He appeared in July 2003 at the Paléo Festival in Nyon, Switzerland.
+The Jamaican government under P. J. Patterson honoured Cliff on 20 October 2003 by awarding him The Order of Merit, the nation's fourth-highest honour, in recognition of his contributions to the film and music of Jamaica.

-In 2007, Cliff performed at the opening ceremony at cricket's World Cup.
-In the spring and summer of 2010, Cliff embarked on an extensive tour of the U.S. and Canada.
-In 2007, "You Can Get It If You Really Want" was adopted by the British Conservative Party during their annual conference.
-He was quoted in The Independent as saying, "One of my band mates called me this morning to tell me the news.
+Cliff performed at the opening ceremony of the 2007 Cricket World Cup.
+That year, "You Can Get It If You Really Want" was adopted by the British Conservative Party during their annual conference.
+He was quoted in The Independent as saying: "One of my band mates called me this morning to tell me the news.
 I can't stop them using the song, but I'm not a supporter of politics.
 I have heard of Cameron, but I'm not a supporter.
 I don't support any politician.
 I just believe in right or wrong."

-In September 2009, he was nominated for induction into the Rock and Roll Hall of Fame, following a campaign on his behalf by the American Charles Earle.
+In September 2009, Cliff was nominated for induction into the Rock and Roll Hall of Fame, following a campaign on his behalf by the American Charles Earle.
 Cliff reacted to the news by saying, "This is good for Cliff, good for Jamaican music and good for my country."
-On 15 December 2009, he was officially announced as an inductee and was inducted on 15 March 2010 by Wyclef Jean.
+On 15 December 2009, he was announced as an inductee and was inducted on 15 March 2010 by Wyclef Jean.
+Cliff is one of only two Jamaicans in the Hall of Fame, the other being Bob Marley.
+In the spring and summer of 2010 he embarked on an extensive tour of the U.S. and Canada.